popalexm/kompressor/README.md

             # Create KompressorParameters object for passing the files to be processed, using the provided builder class

             KompressorParameters parameters = KompressorParameters.MainTaskParametersBuilder()
-                .setImageFiles(imageFileList)              // An List<File> object containing the images which need to be processsed
+             /* An List<File> object containing the images which need to be processsed */ .setImageFiles(imageFileList)

-                .setTaskType(TaskType.TASK_COPY_TO_DIRECTORY) // A TaskType object
+             /* A TaskType object defining the action to be taken upon the image files */ .setTaskType(TaskType.TASK_COPY_TO_DIRECTORY)

-                .setToCopyDestinationDirectory(toCopyDestinationDirectory) // Optional Param , the directory wehere the files will be copied
+             /* Optional parameter , only used in conjuction with TaskType.COPY_TO_DIRECTORY , the directory where the images files will be copied */
+             .setToCopyDestinationDirectory(toCopyDestinationDirectory)

-                .setCompressionRatio(int compressionRatio) // Optional Param,a maximum compression ratio (must be a compression ratio between 0-100, expressed as an int variable).
+              /* Optional Param, the maximum compression ratio (must be a compression ratio between 0-100, expressed as an integer variable) */
+             .setCompressionRatio(int compressionRatio)

-                .setMaximumResizeWidth(int maximumResizeWidth) // Optional Param, maximum height in pixels which will be used when resizing the image files.
+             /* Optional Param, maximum height in pixels which will be used when resizing the image files */ .setMaximumResizeWidth(int maximumResizeWidth)

-                .createMainTaskParameters(); // Creates the parameters object
+             /* Creates the parameters object */
+             .createMainTaskParameters();

-            # Start the task by calling the publi startTask method and assigining the previously created KompressorParameters object
+            # Start the task by calling the public startTask() method and assigining the previously created KompressorParameters object
             kompressor.startTask(parameters);

+            # Callbacks from the library

+            /* Set of callbacks that returns the list of sucessfully resized files, and the list of failed ones kompressor.withBatchResizeCallbacks(EntireBatchResizeCallback uiCallback);

+            /* Set of callbacks that returns the list of sucessfully copied files, and the list of failed ones kompressor.withBatchCopyCallbacks(@NonNull EntireBatchCopyCallback uiCallback)

+            /* Callbacks for each individual file, called upon once each file is copied to the destination directory */ kompressor.withSingleItemCopyCallbacks(@NonNull IndividualItemCopyCallback uiCallback)

+            /* Same as above, but for each individual resize operation */ kompressor.withSingleItemResizeCallbacks(@NonNull IndividualItemResizeCallback uiCallback)

             # Gradle import release
             Will be relased as a gradle package once it has been fully tested.